“Marketing’s job is never done. It’s about perpetual motion. We must continue to innovate every day.”

 How you measure paid media depends on your goals and the platforms that you use to advertise.
 In social media and platforms, such as if you promote social media posts on Facebook, engagements such as comments and likes can be monitored.
 It is important to review and report how your ad channels are performing and which ones drove traffic to your website and resulted in sales or new leads.
 Analytics task for a Paid Media Specialist includes:

-2.1 Creating & setting up paid media ad campaigns
+2.1 Creating & setting up ad campaigns

 Social media platforms have their respective ad builders designed to make the ad creation process as intuitive as possible.
 Get creative and keep your message concise while maintaining a natural tone geared towards inviting people to spend a few moments connecting with your brand and your message.
 Maintaining a content calendar is also crucial to help steer your paid media messages along a coherent path.
 The ultimate end is to help you reach the determined goals of your business.